How France's presidential election could impact Ukraine war

-PARIS (AP) — The capital of France may be thousands of kilometers away from the battlefields of eastern Ukraine, but what happens in French voting stations this month could have repercussions there.
+PARIS (AP) — The capital of France may be thousands of miles away from the battlefields of eastern Ukraine, but what happens in French voting stations this month could have repercussions there.

-Far-right presidential candidate Marine Le Pen has close ties to Russia and wants to weaken the EU and NATO, which could undercut Western efforts to stop the war in Ukraine.
-Le Pen is trying to unseat centrist President Emmanuel Macron, who has a slim lead in polls ahead of France's April 24 runoff election.
+Far-right presidential candidate Marine Le Pen has close ties to Russia and wants to weaken the European Union and NATO, which could undercut Western efforts to stop Russia's war on Ukraine.
+Le Pen is trying to unseat centrist President Emmanuel Macron, who has a slim lead in polls ahead of France's April 24 presidential runoff election.

-Here are some of the ways the election could impact the conflict:
+Here are some of the ways the French election could impact the war in Ukraine:

 ARMING UKRAINE

 Le Pen expressed reservations Wednesday about supplying Ukraine with additional arms.
-She said that as president, she would continue defense and intelligence aid but would be “prudent” about sending weapons because she thinks the shipments could suck other countries into the conflict with Russia.
+She said, if she were elected president, she would continue defense and intelligence aid but would be “prudent” about sending weapons because she thinks the shipments could suck other countries into the war with Russia.

 SOFTENING SANCTIONS

-Le Pen’s campaign has successfully tapped into voter frustration over inflation, which has worsened as a consequence of Russian President Vladimir Putin’s decision to invade Ukraine and the ensuing sanctions against Russia, a major gas supplier and trade partner for France and Europe.
+Le Pen’s campaign has successfully tapped into French voter frustration over rising inflation, which has worsened as a consequence of Russian President Vladimir Putin’s decision to invade Ukraine and the ensuing Western sanctions against Russia, a major gas supplier and trade partner for France and Europe.

-The European Union has been unusually unified in agreeing on five rounds of ever-tougher sanctions.
-As president, Le Pen could try to thwart or limit additional EU sanctions since further action requires unananimous backing from the bloc’s 27 member nations.
+The European Union has been unusually unified in agreeing on five rounds of ever-tougher sanctions against Russia.
+If she became France's president, Le Pen could try to thwart or limit additional EU sanctions since further action requires unananimous backing from the bloc’s 27 member nations.

-France is the EU’s No. 2 economy and key to EU decision-making, and currently holds the rotating EU presidency, giving France’s next leader significant influence in such decision.
+France is the EU’s No. 2 economy after Germany and key to EU decision-making.
+France also now holds the rotating EU presidency, giving France’s next leader significant influence.

 COURTING PUTIN

-The French president also sought to revive peace talks between Moscow and Kyiv over a long-running separatist conflict in eastern Ukraine.
+The French president also sought to revive peace talks between Moscow and Kyiv over the long-running conflict in eastern Ukraine between the government and Russia-backed separatists.
 Macron visited Putin at the Kremlin weeks before Russia's Feb.
 24 invasion of Ukraine and has continued talking to the Russian leader during the war.
 At the same time, Macron has supported multiple rounds of EU sanctions.

 Le Pen says the war in Ukraine has partly changed her mind about Putin, but she said Wednesday that the West should try to restore relations with Russia once the conflict ends.
 She suggested a “strategic rapprochement” between NATO and Russia to keep Moscow from allying too closely with China.